gunnaro15/reference-tictactoe/self-assessment.md

 ## Other

-- Like mentioned above I provision a new server for each build to run the API and load tests on and then terminate it.
+- Like mentioned above I provision a new server for each build to run the API and load tests on and then terminate it when they have finished.